 1953.
 Negotiators are at work in Panmunjom trying to bring the Korean War to a negotiated end.
 70 miles away, Lt.
-Joe Clemons (Gregory Peck) is ordered to launch an attack and retake Pork Chop Hill.
+Joe Clemons (Gregory Peck) is ordered to launch an attack and retake Pork Chop Hill – an exposed US outpost that projects into Chinese lines.

 Under the impression that the battle has been won, battalion headquarters orders some of the men withdrawn when in fact they are in dire need of reinforcements and supplies.
 As the Chinese prepare to counterattack and broadcast propaganda over loudspeakers, the men prepare for what may be their last battle.